What is Familial Pancreatic Cancer?

 What are the estimated cancer risks associated with FPC?

 The lifetime risk of pancreatic cancer for the average individual without a family history of pancreatic cancer is approximately 1%.
 Individuals with a family history of pancreatic cancer are at an increased lifetime risk for developing pancreatic cancer.
 This risk is likely higher for individuals from a family with FPC.
-The following cancer risk estimates should be interpreted with caution as the actual risk for each individual may be different:
+The following cancer risk estimates are generalized and should be interpreted with caution since the actual risk for each individual may be different:

 Individuals from FPC families who have 1 first-degree relative, meaning a parent, sibling, or child, with pancreatic cancer are estimated to have an increased lifetime risk of pancreatic cancer that is 3 to 5 times higher than the general population.